trex-nw/simple-expression-calculator/README.md

 * let(a, 5, add(a, 9)) -&gt; 14
 * let(a, let(b, 10, add(b,b)), let(b, 20, add(a, b)) -&gt; 40

-Plugins included in the pom.xml for this project, with some basic configuration (i.e. to exclude generated ANTLR files):
+Plugins included in the pom.xml for this project, with some basic configuration (i.e. to exclude generated ANTLR files as needed):
 * PMD https://maven.apache.org/plugins/maven-pmd-plugin/
 * checkstyle https://maven.apache.org/plugins/maven-checkstyle-plugin/
 * findbugs http://gleclaire.github.io/findbugs-maven-plugin/
 * Javadoc https://maven.apache.org/plugins/maven-javadoc-plugin/
     * _mvn site_ will generate reports to target/site/ for the plugins above
 * JaCoCo - painful to configure, but finally found a good example at: http://www.petrikainulainen.net/programming/maven/creating-code-coverage-reports-for-unit-and-integration-tests-with-the-jacoco-maven-plugin/
-    * _mvn clean test_ runs unit tests and creates the code coverage report to the directory target/site/jacoco-ut.
+    * _mvn clean test_ - runs the unit tests &amp; creates the code coverage report under target/site/jacoco-ut/.
+* Shade plugin (builds uber-jar) https://maven.apache.org/plugins/maven-shade-plugin/
+    * _mvn clean install_ - will create the combined jar file

 Known limitations:
 * only integer values are accepted in the expression string
     * decimal values could be easily supported by updating the NUMBER definition in the BasicCalculator.g4 grammar file (with corresponding updates to unit tests)